Shuyib/Phylogenetic-tree-study/README.md

 Estimating Phylogenetic trees using 30 microorganisms (previously 6 organisms: review [data folder](https://github.com/Shuyib/Phylogenetic-tree-study/tree/master/data) and [notebook](https://github.com/Shuyib/Phylogenetic-tree-study/blob/master/Phylogenetic_trees_unsupervised_learning.ipynb).
 Looking at the 16S rRNA gene with Unsupervised Learning, web based tools and Molecular Evolutionary Genetics Analysis MEGA7.
 Further we are looking at motifs and finding out what they do.

-It is important to know these regions since they can potentially give use clues about the regions we can target for targeted DNA studies.
+It is important to know these regions since they can potentially give use clues about the regions we can target for targeted DNA therapies.

 Setting up your environment
 ---